bailey-mc/MyMusic/README.md

 - Comments would link to user profiles
     - Ability to comment in threads
 - Ability to upload images instead of just links
-- Ability to delete account
-- More stringent guidelines on password strength
+- Password must include one special character
 - Ability to like posts
 - Ability to follow certain authors
     - Your home page feed would be their posts, and the nav bar would have a link to a page that is all posts sorted by most recent
 - More specific search & fuzzy search

 ## What I learned
 - Youtube tutorials are incredibly helpful forms of documentation
 - Don't try to troubleshoot on your own-- LOOK UP ANSWERS
+- You can make something that works and then when you're almost done realize that your route was very circuitous and there are much more direct ways to do what you did.
+- Bootstrap is a great tool.